Dragorific/KHFC-Website/README.md

 # KHFC Site

-KHFC Site is a Django-based web application designed for managing and showcasing your take-out/catering business.
-It features a robust backend with a structured database and a dynamic front-end for user interaction.
+KHFC Site is a Django-based web application designed for managing and showcasing my take-out/catering business.
+It features a dynamic front-end for user interaction with plans for a back-end in the near future.

 ## Features

-- Django-based backend with SQLite database
+- Django-based backend with SQLite database (to be used later)
-- Custom admin panel for content management
 - Dynamic routing and templating
 - Local development and deployment support